UCC PIN: A Timeline

 • E-News featured a focus on the 9 spokes of the resolution implementation wheel, one per issue.

 • Working with Michael Spath, Indiana Center for Middle East Peace, UCC PIN offered four webinars inspired by the 2021 Synod resolution, the first two offered in the fall of 2021, the third and fourth in early 2022.
-Topics: (1) The Oppression of Palestinians: It’s a Sin; (2) The Oppression of Palestinians: It’s Apartheidl
+Topics: (1) The Oppression of Palestinians: It’s a Sin; (2) The Oppression of Palestinians: It’s Apartheid

 Other Actions: